-An unemployment benefits claim in New Jersey is taxable and subject to the federal income tax.
+An unemployment benefits claim in New Jersey is subject to state and federal income tax.
 Tax form 1099-G is the income tax statement that details the total amount of benefits paid and withheld.
 An unemployment insurance beneficiary may opt to forfeit 10 percent of the weekly benefits to the IRS during the time of application.

 Taxable unemployment benefits include:

 Individuals who claim unemployment benefits will not receive his or her 1099-G forms by mail.